skaysrei/erlang-chat-service/README.md

-# A concurrent Erlang chat service:
+# A simple Erlang chat service:

+This is a chat server built on top of the Erlang/OTP framework.
+It allows for multiple TCP connections to take place and communication happens via a very simple protocol.

+### Features

+FEATURES HERE

 ### OTP Supervision tree:

 <p align="center">